arndt-s/spiffe/standards/SPIFFE_Workload_API.md

     // Required.
 The JWT-SVID to validate, encoded using JWS Compact
     // Serialization.
     string svid = 2;

+    // Optional.
+The key proof presented alongside the JWT-SVID.
+Formatted
+    // as WIMSE-WPT.
+This parameter is required if JWT-SVID is key-bound. string key_proof = 3;
 }

 // The ValidateJWTSVIDReponse message conveys the JWT-SVID validation results.